Periodic Table

 Examples:

-1. Copper (I) means Cu+ as in Copper(I)oxide
+1. Copper (I) means Cu+ as in Copper(I) oxide

-2. Copper (II) means Cu2+ as in Copper(II)oxide
+2. Copper (II) means Cu2+ as in Copper(II) oxide

-3. Iron (II) means Fe2+ as in Iron(II)sulphide
+3. Iron (II) means Fe2+ as in Iron(II) sulphide

-(iv) Iron (III) means Fe3+ as in Iron(III)chloride
+(iv) Iron (III) means Fe3+ as in Iron(III) chloride

-1. Sulphur(VI)mean S6+ as in Iron(III)sulphate(VI)
+1. Sulphur (VI) means S6+ as in Iron(III) sulphate (VI)

-2. Sulphur(VI)mean S6+ as in sulphur(VI)oxide
+2. Sulphur (VI) means S6+ as in sulphur (VI) oxide

-3. Sulphur(IV)mean S4+ as in sulphur(IV)oxide
+3. Sulphur (IV) means S4+ as in sulphur (IV) oxide

-4. Sulphur(IV)mean S4+ as in sodium sulphate(IV)
+4. Sulphur (IV) means S4+ as in sodium sulphate (IV)

-(ix) Carbon(IV)mean C4+ as in carbon(IV)oxide
+(ix) Carbon (IV) means C4+ as in carbon (IV) oxide

-(xi) Carbon(II)mean C2+ as in carbon(II)oxide
+(xi) Carbon (II) means C2+ as in carbon (II) oxide

-(xii) Manganese(IV)mean Mn4+ as in Manganese(IV)oxide
+(xii) Manganese (IV) means Mn4+ as in Manganese (IV) oxide

 A compound is a combination of two or more elements in fixed proportions.
-The ratio of the atoms making a compound is called the chemical formulae.
+The ratio of the atoms making a compound is called the chemical formula.
 Elements combine together to form a compound depending on their combining power.

-The combining power of atoms in an element is called Valency.
+The combining power of atoms in an element is called valency.
 Valency of an element is equal to the number of:

-(i) Hydrogen atoms that an atom of element can combine with or displace.
+• Hydrogen atoms that an atom of element can combine with or displace.

 Table showing the valency of common radicals